augustynkacper/mes_solver/README.md

-# Program solving differential equation using finite elements method.
+# Heat transport differantial equation using finite elements method in Julia.